Fiserv/identity-and-access-management/docs/ciam-mfa/TOTP-Registration.md

 - API to complete device registration process.

-- After sucessfull  paring device activation is required for completing sevice registration.
+- After successfull paring device activation is required for completing sevice registration.

 - Authenticator app will device a code after pairing that will be sent in request for activation.